March 8, 2020 / Esther Choy

 If you’re an introvert, chances are you’re already telling stories in conversation.
 If you’re like the introverts in a study conducted by social science professor Avril Thorne and her colleagues, your conversational storytelling may arise gradually, “within the bounds of an ongoing topic.”
 You aren’t telling a story to shift the attention suddenly to yourself, but to support other topics of conversation.

-You might tend to tell stories about your family and your hometown, rather than stories that zoom in on you, personally.
-When you begin to work stories into your next presentation, follow those patterns that come naturally to you.
+When you begin to work stories into your next presentation, follow the patterns that come naturally to you.
 Think about how stories can support a point you’re already making.
 Rather than baring your soul, consider stories from your larger world.
+For instance, you might prefer to tell stories about your family or your hometown, rather than stories that focus on you personally.

-Finding these stories needn’t be excruciating, any more than dropping a story into a casual conversation is.
+Finding these stories also doesn’t need to be difficult.
 On the Introvert Entrepreneur podcast, communications specialist Tracy Benson noted how well simple stories work.
 She mentioned the story of a leader who kept a typewriter in his office to remind himself how easy it is to become obsolete.
 Simple, yet unforgettable.

 Introverts Should Tell Riveting Stories